rckymntn/grocery-formatter/README.md

 ### To do

 - Organize groceries into maps to use `.has()` rather than arrays using `.includes()` for better performance.
+    - Alternatively: Use a readonly sqlite database.
 - Find an existing dataset of groceries by department.
-- Give some love to the frontend to make the webpage more visually appealing.
+- ~~Give some love to the frontend to make the webpage more visually appealing.~~ Done for now with plain and simple vanilla CSS.